igmhub/LaCE/docs/docs/emulatorPredictions.md

 p1d = emulator.emulate_p1d_Mpc(sim_params, k_Mpc)
 ```

-One can also make predictions and plot them by using the `predict.py` script in the `bin` folder.
+One can also make predictions and plot them by using the `predict.py` script in the `scripts` folder.
 This script allows to make predictions on a test set, plot the P1D errors and save the predictions.
 An example of how to use this script is:

 ```bash
 python bin/predict.py --config config_files/config_predict.yaml